Our planet's future: Are we doomed or is there hope?

 In Paul Kennedy's final week at IDEAS, he looked back at his four decades with the program.
 He began the series with an episode inspired by the Muskoka Summit on the Environment, an event Paul has moderated since 2010.

 Paul has long had a passion for stories about the environment.
-Having grown up in St. Catharines, Ontario. he saw firsthand the impact of industry on the surrounding landscape.
+Having grown up in St. Catharines, Ont., he saw firsthand the impact of industry on the surrounding landscape.

 For this program, Paul invited three guests to join him on stage for a live event at the Glenn Gould — photographer Ed Burtynsky, microbiologist Nadia Mykytczuk, and Henry Lickers, Environmental Science Officer for the Mohawk Council of Akwesasne.